Now that I have isolated myself

 The lake is scattered with ducks and eagles

-I skip all around the house shadowed by
+I stalk all around the house shadowed by

 Waiting for Spring.